 #6 – Not capturing their name and email (AFTER you force them to Like You)!

 The final step to becoming a Facebook Pro!

-By not offering your fans and prospects an opt-in after they “Like You”, you are missing the MOST important part: Capturing their information so you can marketing to them!
+By not offering your fans and prospects an opt-in after they “Like You”, you are missing the MOST important part: Capturing their information so you can market to them!